w3c/wai-curricula/content/designer/forms-and-widgets.md

 Courses based on this module should:

-* demonstrate how people with disabilities interact with forms and other components that accept user input
+* demonstrate how people with disabilities interact with forms and widgets
-* explain accessibility requirements related to forms and other components that accept user input, including placement, structure, labels, instructions, and notifications
+* explain accessibility requirements related to forms and widgets, including placement, structure, labels, instructions, and notifications

 ## Learning Outcomes for Module

 Students should be able to:

 * demonstrate how people with disabilities rely on placement, structure, labels, instructions, and notifications to understand, navigate, and interact with forms
-* define consistent placement and appearance of form fields and other components that accept user input
+* define consistent placement and appearance of form fields and widgets
-* define interactions with forms and controls that accept user input, including through mouse, keyboard,touch, and voice
+* define interactions with forms and controls that accept user input, including through mouse, keyboard, touch, and voice
-* define clear and distinguishable names for forms and other components that accept user input
+* define clear and distinguishable names for forms and widgets
 * define textual instructions, color, and other visual cues to help understand the context, information, and functionality of components that accept user input
 * define clear and descriptive visual and non-visual cues about the current step and about the total number of steps in a multi-step process, including multi-step forms
 * define clear and descriptive error messages that identify the field in error and provide suggestions for corrections where possible
 * define meaningful and descriptive visual and non-visual notifications, including for imminent time limits, success messages, status changes, and feedback from user input
-* describe related requirements for developers to implement semantics and programmatic relationships for forms and other components that accept user input
+* describe related requirements for developers to implement semantics and programmatic relationships for forms and widgets

 {% include excol.html type="all" %}